ThePrimeagen/dev-prod-2/lessons/03-navigation/B-tmux.md

 <br>

 ## I Choose Tmux
-I personally use tmux + ghostty, though i hear wezterm, the terminal emulator, you can emulate pretty much every way I use tmux.
+I personally use tmux + ghostty, though i hear wezterm, another terminal emulator, you can emulate pretty much every way I use tmux.
 I have not used wezterm so i cannot speak much about it.
-(Zellij has similar experience)
+Zellij has similar experience but more modern

 <br>
 <br>